AnthonyAAlston/Wireless-Network/README.md

 - Save.

 ### 3) Basic Wireless Settings
+Here, we set the wireless mode, network name, and disable broadcasting so the network isn’t visible to casual scans.
 - **Wireless → Basic Wireless Settings**
   - **Network Mode:** Wireless-N Only
   - **SSID: WRT_LAN**